 No professional should assume that someone else will pass on information which they think may be critical to keeping a child safe.
-If a professional has concerns about a child's welfare and believes they are suffering or likely to suffer harm, then they have a responsibility to share the information with local authority children's social care.
-(Working Together to Safeguard Children 2015) (For more information about information sharing and effective communication see appendices 1 and 2)
+If a professional has concerns about a child's welfare and believes they are suffering or likely to suffer harm, then they have a responsibility to share the information with the Designated Safeguarding Lead and Deputy.